sayheylaura/delivery-job-generator/README.md

 Any contributions you make are **greatly appreciated**!

-1. Fork the Project
+1. Fork the project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'add an amazing feature'`)
-4. Push to the Branch (`git push -u origin feature/AmazingFeature`)
+4. Push to the branch (`git push -u origin feature/amazing-feature`)
-5. Open a Pull Request against the parent Project
+5. Open a pull request against the parent project

 Or [open an issue](https://github.com/lauraferrandof/delivery-job-generator/issues) if you spot a bug :)